Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Defenses and Anonymity Properties

 \subsection{Recording Association through Generalization}

 We investigate an attack against anonymized open recordings.
-This attack is performed by recognizing, through generalization, associations among recordings that belong to the same individual.
-We perform a simple, preliminary demonstration of the feasibility of the proposed attack, and show how the AM generated data can offer significantly better protection against identification in comparison to the real data.
+This attack is performed by recognizing, through generalization, associations among recordings that belong to the same individual.We perform two experiments to investigate the protection AM can offer against such an attack.
+To showcase a real world scenario we use open datasets.
+First, we evaluate the feasibility of the proposed attack on a smaller scale, and use the respiratory sensor data of the open Apnea-ECG dataset.
+We show how the AM generated data can offer significantly better protection against identification in comparison to the real data.
+Then, we further investigate the viability of AM on a different task, and perform an additional experiment on a larger real-world open EEG dataset for sleep stage classification.
+We compare AM with differentially private versions of the generative models we experimented with, and show that AM constitutes an empirically superior alternative.
+In all experiments we investigate both Algorithms 1 and 2 for AM generation.